vicky-liu17/vicky-blogs/Probability_Theory/Probability_Space.md

    $$P\left(\overline{A \cap B}\right) = P\left(\overline{A} \cup \overline{B}\right)$$

 These formulas are useful when dealing with probabilities of complements, especially when you need to simplify complex probability expressions.

+### σ-algebra

+In probability theory and measure theory, a **sigma algebra** (or **σ-algebra**) is a mathematical structure that allows us to define and work with collections of events in a consistent way.
+It is a key concept for defining measures, like probability measures, on a set.